 Ceylon.

 Poignantly, Jessie must have written a postcard to her daughter, Eva, the night before the bomb, this being postmarked ~2 hours after they were killed - it was probably posted that morning by Dennis on his way to work.
+(John took a photo of this Kenton staion postbox in 2023!)

 .